KnpLabs/KnpUserBundle/Resources/doc/index.md

-The login form and all the routes used to create a user and reset the password have to be available to unauthenticated users but using the same firewall as the pages you want to securize with the bundle.
-Assuming you import the `registration.xml` routing file with the `/register` prefix and `resetting.xml` with the `/resetting` prefix they will be:
+The login form and all the routes used to create a user and reset the password have to be available to unauthenticated users but using the same firewall as the pages you want to secure with the bundle.
+Assuming you imported the `registration.xml` routing file with the `/register` prefix and `resetting.xml` with the `/resetting` prefix they will be: